cosmos/sdk-tutorials/nameservice/tutorial/03-types.md

 ```

-You have now touched and seen most places that are relevant to a new scaffolded message.
+You have now seen most places that are relevant to a new scaffolded message.
-Continue with the Whois implementation logic.
+In the next chapter, continue with the Whois implementation logic.

-## Whois
+## The Structure of a Whois

 Each name will have three pieces of data associated with it.